-Mettenburg Farm, operated by Al and Roxanne Mettenburg near Princeton, Kan., is a place of green grasses, rolling hills, and happy animals (human and otherwise).
-The Mettenburgs have been living organic, natural, free-range and local for years.
+Mettenburg Farm, operated by Al and Roxanne Mettenburg near Princeton, Kansas, in Franklin County is a place of green grasses, rolling hills, and happy animals (human and otherwise).
+The Mettenburgs have been living organic, natural, free-range and local for many years.
 Turns out, now they are at the forefront of a global food movement.

 The farm sits on a pile of Kansas limestone, which means it’s a premium location for growing one thing: native prairie grasses.